legesher/legesher/README.md

-# Welcome to Barak :wave:
+# Welcome to Legasher :wave:
 >**אֶחָ֑ת**: One, the same, was of one

-ABOUT BARAK
+ABOUT Legasher

 # Getting Started
-To get Barak up and running you will need to do the following:
+To get Legasher up and running you will need to do the following:

 INSTRUCTIONS ON HOW TO RUN PROJECT
 ### Installing